WyliGr/will-AdventOfCode/README.md

 ## About This Repo

-* Each folder contains my solutions for a specific year/day.
+* Each folder contains my solutions for a specific year and day.
 * Solutions are written in the language I preferred at the time.
 * My goal is to share my approach and have a record of my problem-solving journey.